Change the default link type when users get links for sharing

 Under Default link permission choose whether you want the default permission to be view or edit.

-Change the default link type (site collection setting)
+Change the default link type (site-level setting)

-In the left pane, select site collections.
+In the left pane of the classic SharePoint admin center, select site collections.

 Under Default link type, clear the Respect default organization setting check box, and then choose the option you want to show by default when a user gets a link.